nightmode/feri/docs/advanced/api/functions.md

 Type: `function`

-Log a stack trace or simple text string depending on the type of object passed in.
+Log a stack trace or text string depending on the type of object passed in.

 ```
-@param  {Object,String}  err  Error object or simple string describing the error.
+@param  {Object,String}  err  Error object or string describing the error.
 ```

 ### functions.logOutput